isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 configuration) and only contacts the server to obtain other configuration parameters, such as addresses of DNS servers.
-To obtain the stateless configuration parameters, the client sends the DHCPINFORM message to the server with the `"ciaddr"` set to the address that the client is currently using.
+To obtain the stateless configuration parameters, the client sends the DHCPINFORM message to the server with the ``ciaddr`` set to the address that the client is currently using.
 The server unicasts the DHCPACK message to the client that includes the stateless configuration (`"yiaddr"` not set).